rajinder-yadav/furi/README.md

 Furi will keep simple things simple and make hard things easier without breaking your working code.
 It is however still in the early preview stage so expect changes as I explore design ideas.

-Furi is currently under development.
+Furi is currently under active development.
 However it is feature complete with respect to the Router, and today could be put into production use.
 Current development effort is focused on adding support for a easy to use State management store for seamless data access.
-Persistence using SQLite3 as the default database engine, with a plug-in architecture for other DB engines.
+Persistence using SQLite3 as the default "__embedded__" database engine, with a plug-in architecture for other DB engines.

 ## BOM - Bill of Material